confluentinc/ksqldb-recipes/docs/social/online-matches/index.md

 ### Chat By Chat

-That's a big help - we can analyse conversations individually.
+That's a big help - we can analyze conversations individually.

 Let's put each of those conversations in time order, and keep track of the sender as we go.